Link Search Menu Expand Document

 18. Sample complexity in finite MDPs

-Let $Z = \mathcal{S}\times \mathcal{A}$ be the set of state-action pairs.
-A $Z$-design assigns a count to every member of $Z$, that is, to every state-action pair.
+Let Z=S×A be the set of state-action pairs.
+A Z-design assigns a count to every member of Z, that is, to every state-action pair.
 In the last lecture we saw that

-samples are sufficient to obtain a $\delta_{\text{trg}}$-suboptimal policy with high probability provided that data is generated from a $Z$-design that assigns the same count to each state-action pair and to get a policy one uses the straightforward plug-in approach that estimates the rewards and transitions using empirical estimates and uses the policy that is optimal with respect to the estimated model.
-Above, the dependence on the number of state-action pairs is optimal, but the dependence on the horizon $H = \frac{1}{1-\gamma}$ is suboptimal.
+samples are sufficient to obtain a δtrg-suboptimal policy with high probability provided that data is generated from a Z-design that assigns the same count to each state-action pair and to get a policy one uses the straightforward plug-in approach that estimates the rewards and transitions using empirical estimates and uses the policy that is optimal with respect to the estimated model.
+Above, the dependence on the number of state-action pairs is optimal, but the dependence on the horizon H=11γ is suboptimal.
 In the first half of this lecture, I sketch how the analysis presented in the previous lecture can be improved to get the optimal cubic dependence, together with a sketch that shows that the cubic dependence is indeed optimal.

 In the second half of the lecture, we consider policy-based data collection, or experimental designs, where the goal is to find a near optimal policy from an initial state, where the data consists of trajectories obtained by rolling out the data-collection policy from the said initial state.
-Here, we will show a lower bound that shows that the sample complexity in this case is at least as large $\Omega(\mathrm{A}^{\min(\mathrm{S},H)})$, which shows that there exist an exponential separation between both $Z$-designs and policy-based designs, and also between passive and active learning.
-To see the latter, note that in the presence of a simulator, with only a reset to an initial state, one can use approximate policy iteration with rollouts, or Politex with rollouts, to get a policy that is near-optimal when started from the initial state that one can reset to but with polynomially many samples in $\mathrm{S},\mathrm{A}$ and $H$ (cf. Lecture 8 and Lecture 14).
+Here, we will show a lower bound that shows that the sample complexity in this case is at least as large Ω(Amin(S,H)), which shows that there exist an exponential separation between both Z-designs and policy-based designs, and also between passive and active learning.
+To see the latter, note that in the presence of a simulator, with only a reset to an initial state, one can use approximate policy iteration with rollouts, or Politex with rollouts, to get a policy that is near-optimal when started from the initial state that one can reset to but with polynomially many samples in S,A and H (cf. Lecture 8 and Lecture 14).

 Improved analysis of the plug-in method: First attempt